-- Program Director, Masters of Arts in Humanitarian Assistance
+Co-Director, Masters of Arts in Humanitarian Assistance (MAHA) Program

-- Associate Research Professor, Fletcher School of Law and Diplomacy
+Research Professor, Fletcher School of Law & Diplomacy